groupdocs-parser/GroupDocs.Parser-Products/content/parser/java/parse/xlsx.en.md

 more_features:
   enable: true
   title: "Versatile document parsing functionality"
-  description: "GroupDocs.Parser does more than just barcode extraction—it supports full parsing of textual content, metadata, images, and structured formats to power intelligent automation and data-driven applications."
+  description: "GroupDocs.Parser does more than just text extraction—it supports full parsing of barcodes, metadata, images, tables and other data to power intelligent automation and data-driven applications."
   image: "/img/parser/features_parse.webp" # 500x500 px
   image_description: "Visual overview of document data parsing and extraction"
   features: